 There were other, more practical, reasons for reconciliation.
 One of the most important kaum muda organizations, Muhammadiyah, consistently tried to acquire the trust of the government and penghulus.
 At the end of the 1930s, this organization adopted a policy of consulting penghulus on important issues, for instance, the inauguration of schools.
-This policy had some success in Pariaman and Painan, both on the coast.
-Another kaum muda organization deliberately invited an adat leader to be chairman of its branch to mitigate antagonism between the two parties.
+This policy had some success in Pariaman and Painan, both on the coast.51 Another kaum muda organization deliberately invited an adat leader to be chairman of its branch to mitigate antagonism between the two parties.52

 Adat authorities and kaum kuno ulama were generally more reluctant to compromise than the kaum muda.
-Nevertheless, there were some cases in which kaum kuno individuals initiated a reconciliation. kaum kuno ulama set up a committee to bring the kaum kuno and kaum muda together on a platform appealing for the exemption of Islamic teachers from corvee obligation.
+Nevertheless, there were some cases in which kaum kuno individuals initiated a reconciliation.
+Some kaum kuno ulama set up a committee to bring the kaum kuno and kaum muda together on a platform appealing for the exemption of Islamic teachers from corvee obligation.
 At the end of the 1930s, some kaum kuno ulama came to believe that if the conflict between the two could not be stopped, Minangkabau might be Christianized.
-53 A meeting was also organized so that both the kaum kuno and kaum muda could meet to discuss what were real differences and where it might be possible to compromise.
-54 attitudes created an atmosphere of compromise in some areas such as the nagari Tapan, south of Padang, where both groups had the separate Friday Service first in their own way, and then had joint prayers.
-55 some compromises on both sides, the overall conflict between the two parties continued and was even deepened at the village level towards the end of Dutch rule.
+A meeting was also organized so that both the kaum kuno and kaum muda could meet to discuss what were real differences and where it might be possible to compromise.
+These attitudes created an atmosphere of compromise in some areas such as the nagari Tapan, south of Padang, where both groups had the separate Friday Service first in their own way, and then had joint prayers.
+55 Despite some compromises on both sides, the overall conflict between the two parties continued and was even deepened at the village level towards the end of Dutch rule.

-51. PPO for January 1938, Mailr.187x/1938; PPO for May 1938, Mailr.
+- 51. PPO for January 1938, Mailr.187x/1938; PPO for May 1938, Mailr.
 609x/1938.

+- 52. PPO for May 1932, Mailr.774x/1932.

+- 53. PPO for May 1939, Mailr.759x/1939.

+- 54. PPO for May 1937, Mailr.490x/1937.

-55. PPO for September 1938, Mailr.1089x/1938.
+- 55. PPO for September 1938, Mailr.1089x/1938.

 Why was the kaum Kuno, especially penghulus, able to put up such firm resistance to the ideas and demands of the kaum muda and the nationalists: what was the reason for the strengthening of the power of penghulus in the 1930s?
 One important factor was the much stronger suppression of not only politicized but also non-political kaum muda groups by the Dutch.
 The West Sumatran administration was always suspicious even of organizations such as Muhammadiyah, which was basically oriented to Islamic modernization, not to politics.
 From the government viewpoint, however, any movement which might threaten the adat order was dangerous.
 Another reason was the fact that the leadership of penghulus was strengthened by their stronger economic role in securing food, as described in Chapter V. The reaction of the kaum kuno was noticed everywhere except for commercial centres where the leadership of penghulus in It was logical that the reaction was particularly agriculture was less. strong in Tanah Datar, one of the three nucleus regions of the Highlands, Solok which had extensive sawah, and regions which had so far not been influenced by the kaum muda.
-56 the village but also at the supra-village level.
+56